hilbix/tino/howto/vnc.md

     ssvncviewer -ycrop 1024 "exec=ssh vnc-x"

 This possibly needs `ssh` authorization of the user.
 You can use `ssh-agent` and `ssh-add -c`.

+Security warning:

+**Using `ssvncviewer` is insecure** on multiuser machines, as it creates some open port on localhost.
+With the right timing somebody else on the same computer can catch the VNC session instead of you.
+Probably only for a short time, but just a microsecond is enough to cause a lot of harm for attackers.

 ## use `nc` as alternative to `ssvncviewer`: